yuxuan-ji/lunastra/README.md

 # lunastra
 > A client-side full-text search engine.

 Lunastra is a full-text search engine with focus on customization.
-It started out as a partial ES6 port of [Elasticlunr](https://github.com/weixsong/elasticlunr.js) (you can find the initial es6 ported module in the _base_ branch) and has been heavily revamped with new behaviour, structure, features and APIs.

 ## Installation & Usage